-4.4 Sample collection
+Sample collection

 Smear microscopy for Mycobacterium spp. detection can be used for a wide variety of biological samples.
-For the diagnosis of respiratory tuberculosis, sputum is the most commonly used sample.
+For the diagnosis of respiratory TB, sputum is the most commonly used sample.
 To ensure optimal recovery of TB bacilli from sputum, at least two specimens should be collected and processed for mycobacterial microscopy and culture [7,15].